Pi-31415/EdTech/README.md

 ## List of Stock Images Used
 * Oxford University (https://unsplash.com/photos/d6ebY-faOO0)

-Documentation in detail is written where necessary in the source files.
+>Further documentation in detail is written where necessary in the source files.